danielkrupinski/Osiris/README.md

 Press <kbd>INSERT</kbd> while focused on CS:GO window.

 ### Where is my config file saved?
-Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
+Configuration files are saved inside the `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
 The config is in human readable format and can be edited (e.g, using notepad).
 Sometimes after updates configuration file needs to be deleted and recreated.

 ### What hooking methods Osiris uses?
 Currently implemented hooking methods are: